 Reasons for the Acquisition of Treasury Stock

 There are a number of valid business reasons why a firm may reacquire its own capital stock.
-For example, a firm may need to acquire additional shares (1) for employee stock option or bonus plans, (2) for mergers and acquisitions, (3) in order to support the price of its stock, (4) to increase EPS, or (5) because the firm may believe the stock is a good investment.
+Specifically, a firm may need to acquire additional shares for the following purposes:

 Accounting for Treasury Stock

 Treasury stock is not considered an asset; it is a reduction in stockholders’ equity.
 Nor can a firm record a debit on the subsequent sale of treasury stock.

 Any difference between the reacquisition price and the selling price is either an increase in paid-in capital (if the shares sold at a gain) or a decrease in paid-in capital and/or retained earnings (if the shares sold at a loss).

 Finally, no treasury stock held by the corporation has any dividend or voting rights.

 To show how the purchase of treasury stock is recorded, assume that the stockholders’ equity section of the Linefsky Corporation’s balance sheet on 30 September 2019 is as below:

 On 1 October, the corporation repurchased 1,000 shares of its common stock at $24 per share.
 This transaction is recorded by debiting the stockholders’ equity account (i.e., Treasury Stock) and crediting Cash for the cost of the purchase as follows: